techtimefor/MultiMC-on-Arch-Linux-ARM-and-Manjaro-ARM/README.md

 My compiled version was built on my Pi 4 running Manjaro ARM

 Note use this [patcher](https://github.com/JJTech0130/MultiMC-Patcher) to make Minecraft to run

+The patcher won't work unless you replace mmcroot="$HOME/MultiMC" with mmcroot="$HOME/.local/share/multimc"

+Credits to [@JJTech0130](https://github.com/JJTech0130) and the Maker of the [Gitlab Snippet](https://gitlab.com/snippets/1933165)